fsgreco/go-bunny-sign/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Make your changes (Add tests if applicable)
-4. Add tests if applicable
-5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
+4. Commit and push the branch
-7. Open a Pull Request.
+5. Open a Pull Request.

 ## License